Illegal drugs and drug addiction

 Physical effects

-Persistent use of amphetamines, cocaine and ecstasy is associated with cardiovascular problems such as high blood pressure and palpitations.
+Persistent use of amphetamines, cocaine and ecstasy is associated with cardiovascular problems such as high blood pressure and a rapid heartbeat.
 In high doses, amphetamine and cocaine can cause cardiac arrest and sudden cardiac death.
 People who use amphetamines are also at a higher risk of heart attacks and strokes.
 The serious consequences of ecstasy also include a high body temperature (hyperthermia) and dehydration, kidney and liver failure and circulatory failure.

 Taking methamphetamine can also lead to hyperthermia.
 A heightened risk particularly exists in extremely warm environments where people are also exerting themselves physically, for example when dancing in a club.
 Using high doses of methamphetamine can lead to problems such as severe weight loss, eating disorders, stomach pain, skin inflammation (“speed spots”), oral thrush and tooth loss.